-Cybersecurity cube is an online tool that helps to protect networks, domains, and the Internet.
+Cybersecurity Cube is an online tool that helps to protect networks, domains, and the Internet.

 - The Cybersecurity Cube’s first dimension is made up of three principles of information security.